Are you tired of using the traditional scissors and knives for your arts and crafts projects?

 5. Cricut Mini Cutting Machine

 Are you in need of a cutting machine that won’t take up too much space on your work desk?
 If so, then it’s time to check out the Cricut Mini.
-This cutting machine can cut up to a maximum of 8.5 x 12 inches of material which is the same size as Letter dimensions of the standard paper.
+This cutting machine can cut up to a maximum of 8.5 x 12 inches of material which is the same size as the letter dimensions of the standard paper.
 Cuts from this machine are extremely precise as it requires no human interactions (apart from design processes) for it to make accurate cuts on different materials.

 Its small size adds to its portability which means you can carry it around without having to pull too much muscle.
 However, it doesn’t do much besides cutting designs onto materials.
 In other words, it’s not possible to draw, pierce, engrave, or emboss on materials using the Cricut Mini.
 Furthermore, it doesn’t offer wireless connectivity so users have to directly connect this device to their computers to make use of its features.